The best online art classes

 Subjects covered include the differences between types of papers and inks; basic brush, nib, and ink techniques; Asian vs. watercolour brushes; and sketching and scanning essentials.
 In short, there’s a huge amount of ground covered in this 90-minute class, made up of 15 separate lessons, and everyone from the novice to the experienced inker will benefit.

 You can’t actually buy the course separately; you’ll need a Skillshare subscription to unlock it.
-That will cost $32 a month (or $13.99 a month billed annually).
+Unfortunately, Skillshare requires you to create an account to see the pricing in your region, but at the time of writing it worked out as around $32 a month (less if billed annually).

 09. Draw and Paint Online: Beginner's Art by Peter Stanyer